President of the Executive Council of the Irish Free State

-The president of the Executive Council of the Irish Free State (Uachtarán ar Ard-Chomhairle Shaorstát Éireann) was the head of government or prime minister of the Irish Free State which existed from 1922 to 1937.
+The President of the Executive Council of the Irish Free State (Uachtarán ar Ard-Chomhairle Shaorstát Éireann) was the head of government or prime minister of the Irish Free State which existed from 1922 to 1937.
 He was the chairman of the Executive Council of the Irish Free State, the Free State's cabinet.
-The president was appointed by the governor-general, upon the nomination of Dáil Éireann (the lower house of parliament) and had to enjoy the confidence of the Dáil to remain in office.
-The office was succeeded by that of taoiseach, though subsequent Taoisigh are numbered from the first president of the Executive.
+The President was appointed by the Governor-General, upon the nomination of Dáil Éireann (the lower house of the Oireachtas of parliament) and had to enjoy the confidence of the Dáil to remain in office.
+The office was succeeded by that of Taoiseach, though subsequent Taoisigh are numbered from the first President of the Executive Council.

 Appointment

-The president of the Executive Council was nominated by the Dáil and then formally appointed by the governor-general, though the governor-general was bound by constitutional convention to honour the Dáil's choice.
+The President of the Executive Council was nominated by the Dáil from among its members and then formally appointed by the Governor-General, though the Governor-General was bound by constitutional convention to honour the Dáil's choice.

-On paper, executive power was vested in the governor-general, with the Executive Council empowered to "aide and advise" him.
-However, it also stipulated that the governor-general could only exercise his powers in accordance with constitutional practice established in Canada.
-Thus, the governor-general was required to exercise his powers on the advice of the Executive Council, making the president of the council the Free State's de facto political leader.
+On paper, executive authority was vested in the Governor-General, with the Executive Council empowered to "aid and advise" him.
+However, it also stipulated that the Governor-General could only exercise his powers in accordance with constitutional practice established in Canada.
+Thus, the Governor-General was required to exercise his powers on the advice of the Executive Council, making its President the Free State's de facto political leader.

-Once he had appointed the president, the governor-general appointed the remaining members of the Executive Council on the president's nomination.
-The president had the freedom to choose any vice-president (deputy prime minister) he wished from among the members of the Dáil, but the remainder of the cabinet had to be approved by a vote of consent in the Dáil before they could assume office.
-If he ceased to "retain the support of a majority in Dáil Éireann," the president, along with his cabinet, was obliged to resign, but could continue to serve as acting president until the appointment of a successor.
+Once he had appointed the President, the Governor-General appointed the remaining members of the Executive Council on the President's nomination.
+The President had the freedom to choose any Vice-President (deputy prime minister) he wished from among the members of the Dáil, but the remainder of the Council had to be approved by a vote of consent in the Dáil before they could assume office.
+If he ceased to "retain the support of a majority in Dáil Éireann," the President, along with his ministerial colleagues, was obliged to resign, but could continue to serve as acting President until the appointment of a successor.

-The method of appointment of the president of the Executive Council was through a commission of the monarch or governor-general, either the leader of the party with a majority of seats in the lower house of parliament or, if no party commanded an absolute majority, whichever leader he believed would be best able to avoid a vote of no confidence.
+The method of appointment of the President of the Executive Council was through a commission of the Monarch or Governor-General, either the leader of the party with a majority of seats in the Dáil, if no party commanded an absolute majority, whichever leader he believed would be best able to avoid a vote of no confidence.

 Powers

-The office of the president of the Executive Council was less powerful than either its modern equivalent, the office of taoiseach, or the offices of most modern prime ministers in nations that follow the parliamentary system of government.
-In particular, the powers of the president were subject to two important limitations:
+The office of the President of the Executive Council was less powerful than either its modern equivalent, the office of Taoiseach, or the offices of most modern prime ministers in countries with a parliamentary system of government.
+In particular, the powers of the President were subject to two important limitations: